 POETRY IN THE PARK

-This enriching annual program is made possible by a partnership between Utah State Poetry Society, the Zion National Park Forever Project, and the hard work of dedicated volunteers and supporters.
-Poetry in the Park welds nature and poetry beautifully in its setting at the Nature Center in Zion National Park.
-This year the event will feature renowned poet, Lola Haskins.
-The experience will also include a guided nature hike, silent poetry writing time, and time to share the very poetry participants wrote that day and receive feedback on it.
-Tuition for the event is $50 for adults and $20 for students accompanied by their teachers.
-Masks are required at the indoor presentation
+Poetry in the Park welds nature and poetry beautifully in its setting at the Zion National Park Nature Center before the crowds start coming.
+Sponsored and hosted by Zion National Park Forever Project, this year, the event will feature two presenters energized by poetry, high school English teachers Rachel Robins (Crimson Cliffs High School) and Susan Wiese (Hurricane High School).
+These two ladies will engage the mind and senses, using the serene setting as inspiration.
+The experience will also include a guided nature hike, silent poetry writing time, time to share the poetry participants wrote that day, and receive feedback from other participants.
+Tuition for the event is $30 for adults and free for students accompanied by their teachers.

 Bring your own picnic lunch or buy lunch from a nearby eatery in Springdale.

 For more information contact:

 Reuben Wadsworth [email protected]

 PLEASE MEET AT: 8:45 am at the Zion National Park Nature Center, March 3rd